wangcongcong123/ttt/README.md

 * This can be scaled to t5-large, t5-large, or even 3B if a 8-cores TPU is available.
 For GPUs, this fine-tuning is tested on T5-large in a server of 4 12-GB GTX-1080s even with per_device_train_batch_size=2, leading to a out-of-memory exception (OOM).
 -->

-## TTT: Fine-tuning Transformers with TPUs or GPUs acceleration, written in Tensorflow2.0+

-**TTT** is short for a package for fine-tuning 🤗 **T**ransformers with **T**PUs, written in **T**ensorflow2.0+.
-It is motivated to be completed due to bugs I found tricky to solve when using [the xla library](https://github.com/pytorch/xla) with PyTorch.
-As a newcomer to the TF world, I am humble to learn more from the community and hence it is open sourced here.

 ## Features
 - Switch between TPUs and GPUs easily.